manuel-cestaro-personal/MongoDB-Docker/README.md

 > show collections<br />
 > \# delete a specific collection for the current db<br />
 > db.<Collection_Name>.drop()<br />

-&#9888;A database without a collection will be automatically delete!
+&#9888; A database without a collection will be automatically delete!

 ## Setup application users
 Remember that the users exist in the DB where are created.
 So this must be specified when you use an user different form the main admin!